 The information you provide when ordering is analyzed to determine which meals to recommend.
 Based on your pet’s profile that you created with The Farmer’s Dog, the meals are pre-made and then pre-portioned to ensure they feature the correct calorie levels.

-How The Farmer’s Dog Works
+How Does the Farmer’s Dog Work?

 When you order pet food, The Farmer’s Dog delivers it in environmentally-friendly refrigerated boxes (in full compliance with pet food safety regulations).
 As this was going to press, the company boasts servicing pet owners in 48 states.
 Is your state one of the only two remaining holdouts?

-How much does fresh dog food from The Farmer’s Dog Cost?
+How much does The Farmer’s Dog Cost?

 Since all pooches are different, the full-meal pricing largely depends on things like the health concerns, age, activity level, weight, and nutritional needs of your animal.
 That said, subscriptions start at around $3/day (assuming two meals per day).